A-09028

 New York Assembly Bill 9028 — An Act to amend the real property law, in relation to the use of virtual agents and AI tools in property searches

-Requires real estate brokers and online housing platforms that use virtual agents or AI tools to conduct annual disparate impact analyses by independent auditors and submit summaries to the attorney general's office.
-Imposes ongoing obligations to proactively identify and correct discriminatory algorithmic results, ensure cross-group predictive parity, and conduct end-to-end testing of advertising, captioning, and chatbot systems.
-Platforms using AI tools face additional obligations around housing advertisement delivery, including prohibitions on targeted options based on protected characteristics and requirements for non-discriminatory pricing.
-The bill does not specify penalties, a private right of action, or a designated enforcement mechanism beyond submission to the attorney general.
+Requires real estate brokers and online housing platforms in New York that use virtual agents or AI tools for property searches to conduct an annual disparate impact analysis by an independent auditor and submit a summary to the attorney general's office.
+Imposes ongoing obligations to proactively identify and correct discriminatory algorithmic results, ensure predictive parity across protected classes, and conduct end-to-end testing of advertising, captioning, and chatbot systems.
+Platforms using AI tools face additional obligations regarding advertising separation, prohibition of targeted housing ads based on protected characteristics, non-discriminatory ad pricing, and public-facing compliance reporting.
+The bill does not specify penalties or create a private right of action.

 Summary

-Requires real estate brokers and online housing platforms that use virtual agents or AI tools to conduct annual disparate impact analyses by independent auditors and submit summaries to the attorney general's office.
-Imposes ongoing obligations to proactively identify and correct discriminatory algorithmic results, ensure cross-group predictive parity, and conduct end-to-end testing of advertising, captioning, and chatbot systems.
-Platforms using AI tools face additional obligations around housing advertisement delivery, including prohibitions on targeted options based on protected characteristics and requirements for non-discriminatory pricing.
-The bill does not specify penalties, a private right of action, or a designated enforcement mechanism beyond submission to the attorney general.
+Requires real estate brokers and online housing platforms in New York that use virtual agents or AI tools for property searches to conduct an annual disparate impact analysis by an independent auditor and submit a summary to the attorney general's office.
+Imposes ongoing obligations to proactively identify and correct discriminatory algorithmic results, ensure predictive parity across protected classes, and conduct end-to-end testing of advertising, captioning, and chatbot systems.
+Platforms using AI tools face additional obligations regarding advertising separation, prohibition of targeted housing ads based on protected characteristics, non-discriminatory ad pricing, and public-facing compliance reporting.
+The bill does not specify penalties or create a private right of action.

 Enforcement & Penalties